 A vault toilet is a great option for your next outdoor event or project.
 They are portable, easy to use and maintain, and can help keep the area free of bad smells.
 Make sure you choose the right one for your needs and be prepared for some light assembly upon arrival.
 With a little bit of preparation and planning, a vault toilet can make your next outdoor gathering a success!

 Q.1- What is a vault Toilet Camping?

 It is a self-contained unit that consists of a watertight vault that is buried in the ground.
-This types of toilet has a seat and a lid that is connected to the vault.
-It is placed over the hole in the ground and when someone wants to use the toilet, they sit on the seat and lift the lid.
+The vault toilet has a seat and a lid that is connected to the vault.
+The vault toilet is placed over the hole in the ground and when someone wants to use the toilet, they sit on the seat and lift the lid.
 The waste goes into the hole in the ground and is then contained in the vault.

 Q.2- How does the toilet pit work?